 Japan in May 2018

 For May 2017 we had two interesting custom trips, and we are considering re-running one of the schedules for 2018.
 That schedule included the beautiful Hakone region for views of Mt Fuji as well as an excursion to the historic trails of the Kumano Koda.
 Other locations include the historic cultural capital Kyoto, Hiroshima, Takayama in the Japanese Alps and of course the huge modern metropolis that is Tokyo.
-Check our May'17 Tour page for more details.
-If you are wanting to retrace the steps of this tour, please get in touch to add your own customised aspects for 2018.
+Check our May'18 Tour page for more details.

 Remote Japan - Off the beaten track